cvmfs/cvmfs/doc/developer_doc/60-debugging-and-testing.md

 ### Running Unit Tests

-Normally only a subset of unittests need to be run.
+Normally only a subset of unit tests need to be run.
 This can be done by using the argument `--gtest_filter=` which accepts `*` as wildcard.

 ```